Skip to main content

 docker run hello-world

-This trips up most beginners.
-An image is a blueprint — a read-only template that contains the instructions for creating a container.
+Most beginners trip over this distinction.
+An image is a blueprint — a read-only template containing instructions for creating a container.
 A container is a running instance of an image.
 You can create multiple containers from the same image, just like you can create multiple objects from the same class in OOP.
+Same recipe, different dishes.

 # Pull an image from Docker Hub